Shatarup Ghosh

 Shatarup Ghosh is an Indian politician from West Bengal belonging to the Communist Party of India (Marxist) (CPIM).
-Shatarup in one of the most prominent youth leaders in West Bengal politics at present.
-He had formerly served as the All India Joint Secretary of the Students' Federation of India (SFI), the students wing of CPIM and was member of its central secretariat.
-Then he became a member of the state committee secretariat of Democratic Youth Federation of India (DYFI), which is the youth wing of CPIM.
-He has been inducted into the West Bengal State Committee of Communist Party of India (Marxist) in the 23rd Party conference of state in March 2022 and currently remains a member of it.
+He is one of the most prominent youth leaders in West Bengal politics at present.
+He formerly served as the All India Joint Secretary of the Students' Federation of India (SFI), the student wing of the party, and was a member of its central secretariat.
+He then became a member of the state committee secretariat of the Democratic Youth Federation of India (DYFI), the youth wing of the party.
+He was inducted into the West Bengal State Committee of the Communist Party of India (Marxist) at the 23rd state party conference in March 2022 and remains a member.

 Early life

-Shatarup Ghosh was born in Kasba to Shib Nath Ghosh and Shila Ghosh.
-His family was predominantly a leftist family though his family had not any political background.
+Shatarup Ghosh was born in Kasba to Shibnath Ghosh and Shila Ghosh.
+His family was predominantly leftist, though it did not have any political background.
 He was encouraged to join politics from a very young age.
-After completing school education in South Point High School, Shatarup Ghosh joined Asutosh College in 2005 to pursue BSc in Economics.
+After completing his school education at South Point High School, he joined Asutosh College in 2005 to pursue a BSc in Economics.
 He completed his MA from Rabindra Bharati University.
-He is inspired by Karl Marx, Sukanta Bhattacharya, who was uncle of then Chief Minister Buddhadeb Bhattacharjee, novelist Manik Bandyopadhyay, and Russian writer Maxim Gorky.
+He is inspired by Karl Marx, Sukanta Bhattacharya, Manik Bandyopadhyay and Maxim Gorky.

 Political career

 Student politics

-Shatarup started politics when he was in Asutosh College.
-He joined the SFI unit of the college in 2005 and soon worked actively and became its unit secretary.
-During his tenure as the secretary SFI won 19 out of 20 seats in the Asutosh College union election and defeated their rival Trinamool Congress Chhatra Parishad, which was an "event that’s out of step with" then trends in West Bengal.
-His main issue was about the incident of a student and SFI supporter named Souvik Hazra, losing one eye during a clash between supporters of SFI and TMCP.
-The CPM's youth wing made it an issue and Ghosh extensively campaigned in the student's union polls that followed.
+Shatarup Ghosh started his political career while he was a student at Asutosh College.
+He joined the SFI unit of the college in 2005 and soon became actively involved, later serving as its unit secretary.
+During his tenure as secretary, SFI won 19 out of 20 seats in the Asutosh College union election and defeated its rival, the Trinamool Congress Chhatra Parishad, an "event that’s out of step with" the trends in West Bengal at the time.
+One of the major issues during his tenure was the incident involving SFI supporter Souvik Hazra, who lost one eye during a clash between supporters of SFI and TMCP.
+The party's youth wing made it a key issue, and Ghosh extensively campaigned in the subsequent student union elections.
 He became the Kolkata district joint secretary in 2010–2011.
-In 2012 he became the National Joint Secretary of SFI in the 14th SFI All India Conference, held in Madurai, Tamil Nadu.
+In 2012, he became the All India Joint Secretary of SFI at the 14th All India Conference held in Madurai, Tamil Nadu.